American Hobby Horse at Home presented by Dover Saddlery

 Where are Hobby Horse competitions happening?

-Regular Hobby horse competitions will be held in the front green space next to the General Store.
-Our Hobby Horse Final will be held in the Tryon Stadium before Saturday Night Lights competition!
+Regular Hobby horse competitions are typically held in the front green space next to the General Store.
+Our Hobby Horse Final is held in the Tryon Stadium before Saturday Night Lights competition!

 Where can I purchase a Hobby Horse?

-The General Store at TIEC will be carrying an assortment of Hobby Horses, which will be available for purchase throughout the duration of the Summer.
+The General Store at TIEC carries an assortment of Hobby Horses available for purchase.
 However, we encourage creativity with designing your own Hobby Horse!

-What fence heights or divisions will be offered at TIEC?
+What fence heights or divisions are usually offered at TIEC?

-Divisions will be designated by age at various jump heights:
+Divisions for in-person competitions are designated by age at various jump heights: